Ever look at dirty tailpipe exhaust?

-Particle pollution is produced through two separate processes—mechanical and chemical.
+Particle pollution forms through two separate processes—mechanical and chemical.

 Mechanical processes break down bigger bits into smaller bits with the material remaining essentially the same, only becoming smaller.
-Mechanical processes primarily create coarse particles.54 Dust storms, construction and demolition, mining operations, and agriculture are among the activities that produce coarse particles.
-Tire, brake pad and road wear can also create coarse particles.
-Bacteria, pollen, mold, and plant and animal debris are also included as coarse particles.55
+Dust storms, construction and demolition, mining operations, and agriculture are among the activities that produce particles.
+Tire, brake pad and road wear can also create particles.

-By contrast, chemical processes in the atmosphere create most of the tiniest fine and ultrafine particles in the air.
-Burning fuels or other human activity or by natural sources emit gases that form particles in the air.
+Chemical processes in the atmosphere create most of the tiniest fine and ultrafine particles in the air.
+Burning fuels, other human activity and natural sources emit gases that form particles in the air.
 These gases can oxidize and then condense to become a particle of a simple chemical compound.
 Or they can react with other gases or particles in the atmosphere to form a particle of a different or of multiple chemical compounds.
-Particles formed by this latter process come from the reaction of elemental carbon (soot), heavy metals, sulfur dioxide (SO2), nitrogen oxides (NOx) and volatile organic compounds with water and other compounds in the atmosphere.56 Burning fossil fuels in factories, power plants, diesel- and gasoline-powered motor vehicles (cars and trucks) and equipment generate a large part of the raw materials for fine particles.
-Other sources include burning wood in residential fireplaces and wood stoves or wildfires.
+Particles formed by this latter process come from the reaction of elemental carbon (soot), heavy metals, sulfur dioxide (SO2), nitrogen oxides (NOx), ammonia (NH3) and volatile organic compounds with water and other compounds in the atmosphere.2

 With so many sources of particles, researchers want to know if some particles pose greater risk than others.
 Researchers are exploring possible differences in health effects of the sizes of particles and particles from different sources, such as diesel particles from trucks and buses or sulfates from coal-fired power plants.
 Recent studies have tried to answer this question.
 So far, the answers are complicated.

-Some studies have found different kinds of particles may have greater risk for different health outcomes.
-58 ,59 ,60
+Some studies have found that different kinds of particles may have greater risk for different health outcomes.
+2,3,4

 The best evidence shows that having less of all types of particles in the air leads to better health and longer lives.